astropy/astropy/docs/install.rst

 * `numpydoc <https://numpydoc.readthedocs.io>`_ - an extension to parse
   docstrings in NumPyDoc format
 * `pillow <https://pillow.readthedocs.io>`_ - used in one of the examples
-* `Graphviz <http://www.graphviz.org>`_ - generate inheritance graphs (ONLY
+* `Graphviz <http://www.graphviz.org>`_ - generate inheritance graphs (available
-  available in conda package)
+   as a conda package or a system install but not in pip)

 ..
 Note::
     Both of the ``pip`` install methods above do not include `Graphviz
     <http://www.graphviz.org>`_.
 If you do not install this package separately
     then the documentation build process will produce a very large number of lengthy warnings (which can obscure bona fide warnings) and also not generate inheritance graphs.

 .. _astropy-doc-building: